Trekking through the Markha valley of Ladakh in India involves crossing over two high passes, Gandala (4980 m) and

 Day 24: We drive to Leh- 3500 m/11480 feet and check into a hotel

-Day 25: Free day for resting, massage, witness Ladakh festival if it is in the month of September.
+Day 25: Free day for rest, massage, witness Ladakh festival if it is in September.

 Day 26: Fly to Delhi, and tour ends.

 - ‘A’ class hotel in Leh